senthil338/Software-Engineer-Interview/CodingPractice/CodingPractice/DesignPattern/README.md

 <p name="factory"></p>
+<p name="creational"></p>

 ## Creational Patterns
+- Abstract Factory
+   - Creates an instance of several families of classes
+- Builder
+   - Separates object construction from its representation
+- Factory Method
+  - Creates an instance of several derived classes
+- Prototype
+   - A fully initialized instance to be copied or cloned
+- Singleton
+   - A class of which only a single instance can exist

 ### Factory Method
 The Factory Method Pattern, suited for this situation, defines an interface for creating an object, but let subclasses decide which
         class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.